FarronF/limerick-council-meetings/meetings/2022/09/26-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 11th July 2022.md

 to synchronise with this change, including the current integrated series of

 Council Meetings / SPC Meetings to deal with policy matters of the Council.
+A
+---
-A--- 14
+14

 change to Monthly Full Council Meetings would require SPCs to change to